Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Downtown, Clearwater Suite Hotel (see prices / read reviews) is pet-friendly, while Merit Hotel (see prices / read reviews) has a pool.
 The Pomeroy (see prices / read reviews) is a slightly more upscale choice perfect for families or business travelers, complete with a whirlpool, sauna, and balconies with fine views.

 If you’d rather stay in a family-run guesthouse or self-contained apartment, there are several options available here on Airbnb.
+(As an Airbnb associate, I earn a small commission if you book through this link.
+Join Airbnb here and you’ll get up to $50 off your first stay!)

 Where to Eat in Fort McMurray